Bixi81/COVID-19/README.md

 19 April 2020: Antibody tests in Santa Clara county (USA), carried out by researchers from Stanford University, suggest that Covid-19 cases in the county are underreported by a factor between 55-85: "Researchers estimate that if 2.5 to 4.2 percent of the county has already been infected, the true number of total cases in early April — both active and recovered — ranges between 48,000 and 81,000.
 The county had reported just under 1,000 cases at the time the study was conducted".
 [Source](https://www.sfgate.com/news/editorspicks/article/Santa-Clara-antibody-test-coronavirus-results-case-15208216.php?fbclid=IwAR2EZv9UpD2CSN5wMsn3hhAHsAxL5Tru5PLaui6EMgPH-2wKwuW_ZcguwB8).

+As of [20 April 2020](https://web.archive.org/web/20200422070907/https://www.bundesregierung.de/breg-de/themen/coronavirus/corona-massnahmen-1734724), shops with up 800 sqm sale area are allowed to open for business from 20 April onwards.
+Independent of size, car and bicycle vendors as well as book shops are allowed to open.
+Bars and restaurants are still closed.

 **2. Overall Trends**

 The figure below shows growth rates of newly discovered/reported infections/deaths (estimated over a seven day "lookback" period) over time.
 Find a time series of growth rates [here](https://github.com/Bixi81/COVID-19/blob/master/covid19_growth_rates_germany.csv).